MozillaIndia/openbook/manuscript/structure.md

 - Ensure accountability through clear metrics and documentation of actions and decisions.
 - Use flexible and adaptive structure which keeps on improving itself through constant feedback and evaluation.

-### FAQ

-Q: What do you mean by transparency? \\
-A: Talk and work in the open

-Q: What do you mean by being explicit about invitation? \\
-A: Explicitly welcome contributions by documenting things which will make onboarding simpler.
-Announce on channels where people are listening.

-Q: What does decentralized decision making mean in this context? \\
-A: No central person for making any decisions related to the team or the larger community.

-Q: What does ubiquity mean here? \\
-A: Present everywhere, on the channels that are decided to be the primary communication channels of the entire community.

 ### Code of Conduct

 The community code of conduct will adopt the very same [Mozilla's up-to-date CoC](https://www.mozilla.org/en-US/about/governance/policies/participation/).